nextflow-io/nextflow/docs/workflow.md

 ```

 :::{tip}
-The use of global variables and params in subworkflows is discouraged because it breaks the modularity of the workflow.
+The use of global variables and params in named workflows is discouraged because it breaks the modularity of the workflow.
 As a best practice, every workflow input should be explicitly defined as such in the `take:` block, and params should only be used in the implicit workflow.
 :::

 ## Workflow inputs (`take`)